 - A posted thank you card at Christmas

 - Details of how your donation has been used*

 *if required we can supply our financial spreadsheet

 Pip arrived in 2016, she is an elderly rabbit approximately 11 years old.
 She came from a rescue with a large number of rabbits which could not be rehomed because of complex health needs.
 Pip is totally blind, has symptomatic E. Cuniculi, suffers from pasteurellosis and has significant scaring to her lungs.
 She also has had occasional bouts of GI stasis.
 She is still a happy girl and loves nothing more than snoozing fully stretched out in her heated pet bed and she just loves her food!
 She is currently being bonded with another EC bunny called Leo.

 Leo came to us in 2017 after he developed severe EC symptoms.
 He is slowly recovering but will always be vulnerable to EC episodes and is left with a slight head tilt.
 The bonding process between these two is ongoing, although they clearly like each other Pip is an old girl and doesn’t always tolerate his advances.

-Fred & Ginger’s Story
+Ginger & Larry’s Story

 How to Sponsor

 If you would like to sponsor, email email@example.com with your name/ address and chosen sponsor rabbits name.

 All the bunnies send nose bumps and a special thanks to their wonderful supporters 🙂